aknkowtham/sports/README.md

+Title is SPORTS-WORLD
-This SportsWorld project is used for one of the sports website.
+This project is used for one of the sports website.